citp/privacy-policy-historical/d/de/dez/dezzain.com.md

 Google, as a third party vendor, uses cookies to serve ads on your site.
 Google’s use of the DART cookie enables it to serve ads to your users based on their visit to your sites and other sites on the Internet.
 Users may opt out of the use of the DART cookie by visiting the Google ad and content network privacy policy.

-<http://www.dezzain.com/privacy-policy/>Privacy Policy2010-01-25T21:50:26+00:00Richie KS Article

-This is the privacy policy page for Dezzain.com.
+<http://www.dezzain.com/privacy-policy/>Privacy Policy2010-01-25T21:50:26+00:00Richie KS ArticleThis is the privacy policy page for Dezzain.com.
 We have no intention of trying to capture any of your personal information, and we do not use cookies to track your online activity.
 Richie KS[https://plus.google.com/115731118758085402501](https://plus.google.com/115731118758085402501?rel=author)Richard Kiewrkcorp@dezzain.comAdministratorThe creator and author of Dezzain.com.
 He also a WordPress, BuddyPress, BBPress and Ecommerce Theme Developer.DEZZAIN.COM